 Making your own jerky can also be practiced in other ways.
 For example, if you’re like me, you like to shop for great sales.
 Grocery stores often sell meats that are near their expiration dates at a much lower price than their normal cost.

 Indeed, you tend to get great deals when you purchase products that are close to expiration.
 I’ll buy a large package of meat that’s on sale for a recipe I have in mind, but I usually end up with more meat than I need.
 Since the meat is close to its expiration date, I end up having to freeze whatever leftovers remain.
 However, I hate freezing meat!

 Making your own jerky is a common-sense way to preserve excess meat and greatly extend its shelf-life.
-The practice of making jerky is fun, economic, and practical, but it is also very old.
+The practice of making jerky is fun, economical, and practical, but it is also very old.